Patent Step 4: Application Filing

 Carson Patents can help file for patent protection for your invention.
 Also, the patent filing service is included in our patent writing costs for inventions we represent.
 Contact us to start the 5 steps to patent your invention or idea.

-Patent Filing Online or by Mail
+Get a Patent Application Filing Date Online or by Mail

-The International applications are the PCT for utility patenting, and the Hague for design patenting (registering).
-The USPTO accepts the International applications electronically through Patent Center.
-In addition, the World Intellectual Property Office (WIPO) accepts the PCT and Hague applications directly.
-WIPO has a single online entry point for intellectual property (IP) applications.
-WIPO accepts both PCT and Hague applications filed directly.
+The international applications are the PCT for utility patenting and the Hague for design patenting (registering).
+The USPTO accepts the international PCT applications for utility inventions electronically through Patent Center.
+However, the USPTO does not accept the Hague applications for design inventions.

-Postal Mail Filing
+How to file a Patent – Postal Mail Filing

 What is New Matter?

 New Matter is content not found in either the originally submitted written description or drawings of a patent application.
-It is new content involving a departure from or an addition to the original disclosure.
+Generally, anything added to the documents submitted in the original patent application filing is likely new matter.
+New matter is new content involving a departure from or an addition to the original disclosure (first patent application filing).
 It is trying to add stuff to a patent application.

-To add new matter to a patent application there are two options.
+To add new matter to a patent application, there are two options.
 First, we can write and file a new application.
 And, second, we can file a continuation in part application.
-Which option is the best choice depends on the new matter, and the current state of any pending patent application.
+Which option is the best choice depends on the new matter and the current state of any pending patent application.
 Contact us for help adding new matter to your invention’s patent application.

-Patent FILING Help Available Online
+Patent Filing Help Available Online

-Patent help for filing patent application services, starting at – $800.
+Patent help for patent application filing services, starting at – $800.